 These crystals are less likely to form in the first place if you make the switch as soon as possible because of its reduced magnesium content.
 What’s more, this cat food encourages your cat to drink more water to keep bladders flushed.

 But aside from protecting your cat’s urinary tract, it also keeps your cat hale and hearty in the long run with its protein-rich formula.
-As you may already know, cats thrive in protein, and its main protein source is chicken.
+As you may already know, cats thrive with protein, and its main protein source is chicken.

 Moreover, this cat food contains vitamin B-13 for a healthy metabolism, as well as antioxidants to keep your kitty fighting fit.
 It is also fortified with taurine to protect your cat against brain aging and neurological conditions.